 We handle unemployment compensation as a stand-alone claim and in relationship to a larger claim for wrongful discharge, discrimination, and other employment disputes.
 Often unemployment compensation hearings provide an initial opportunity to obtain information from an employer which can be used to support other employment claims.
 We also represent small businesses against unfounded unemployment compensation claims.

-Workers’ Compensation, Social Security Disability, Safety & Health
+- Workers’ Compensation, Social Security Disability, Safety and Health

 Both the substantive law and the procedure for state, county, municipal and federal employees are extremely different than the laws and process covering private sector employees.
 Special considerations apply to government employees because of potential constitutional and due process claims, the unique exhaustion procedures, and the morass of procedural requirements within governmental employment.
 Experience in representing federal, state, county and municipal employees is crucial when handling these matters.